omiidos/CC24-PoDeMaster/README.md

 ### Milestone 4: Containers
-In this milestone we used Docker Compose to describe the infrastructure through a compose.yaml file in order to design a service that includes several containers.
+In this milestone, we used Docker Compose to describe the infrastructure through a compose.yaml file in order to design a service that includes several containers.
 One of the container is exclusive to store data.
 We use Docker compose to describe the relationship of the containers to each other in a repeatable way.

 For detailed information on the current status and setup, refer to the [Documentation](docs/hito-4-Container-Documentation.md).

+### Hito 5 - PoDeMaster PaaS Deployment
+In this milestone, we deployed our PoDeMaster Application to the PaaS platform Fly.io.
+We chose Fly.io for this milestone because it offers an easy and efficient way to deploy applications with minimal configuration and without great effort.
+Furthermore it offers Docker support and easy continous deployment integration with GitHub Actions.
+Additionally it is possible to connect a free Database (Supabase) to our project without paying more.

+For detailed information, refer to the [Documentation](docs/hito-5-Deployment-Documentation.md).